maha-lakshme/drive_notes/README.md

 ## Overview

 Drive Notes integrates with Google Drive to store your notes as text files inside a dedicated folder.
 The app leverages Flutter’s Material 3 theming, Riverpod for state management, and Flutter's default Navigator for screen transitions.
-Although the app offers a theme toggle for light and dark modes, the selected mode is not persisted across app restarts.

 ## Features